 So if a site offers a money-back guarantee, see if you can find more information about this on the site or elsewhere.
 If not, there is a good chance that it is just a pretty stamp and not an actual guarantee.

 Scam sign #10 – You are forced to invite others:

 One big red flag you always need to look for when you join a platform where you can supposedly earn some extra money for free is what their payout conditions are.

 It has become very popular among the scam sites to have it as a requirement that you need to invite others before you supposedly get paid.

 This is how they ensure they keep getting new members, as you are told you, for example, have to invite at least 5 other people to be able to get paid.

 But I have tested hundreds of online earning platforms, and no legit site will ever have it as a requirement that you need to invite others to get paid.
 It is a clear sign it is a scam to stay away from.

 Are all survey sites scams?

-You can find many of the legit sites + reviews and advice for these on my list of the Top 10 paying survey sites.
+You can find many of the legit sites + reviews, and advice for these on my list of the Top 10 paying survey sites.
 These are all free and 100% legit sites and great sites to earn some extra cash.

 If you have any questions or any experiences with a survey scam yourself, feel from to leave a comment below.